freeman-lab/gl-scene/README.md

 #### `scene.init()`

 Initialize the scene.
-Checks that required properties are defined, and replaces missing properties with defaults where possible, as follows.
-For shapes without a material, the material will be `lambert`.
+Checks that required properties are defined, and replaces missing properties with defaults where possible.
 If a shape has undefined material properties, they will be replaced with the defaults for the material.
-A single light above the origin will be created.
+Because some materials require a light to be specified, a single light above the origin will be created.

 #### `scene.draw(camera)`